-Variances to the number of active and operable doors and signage associated with a final development plan application for a Panda Express development generally near the southeast corner of US-62 and Smith's Mill Road (PID: 222-005377).
-Applicant: Panda Restaurant Group, c/o Josh Hibbits
+Variances to the number of active and operable doors and signage associated with a final development plan application for a Panda Express development generally near the southeast corner of US-62 and Smiths Mill Road (PID: 222-005377).

-Chair Kirby moved to accept the staff reports and related documents into the record for VAR-25-2024.
-Commissioner Larsen seconded the motion.
+Motion of acceptance of staff reports and related documents into the record for VAR-25-2024.